DRESS CODE for men and boys: black tights, white T-shirt, white socks, white ballet shoes, dance belt.

 Imagine the challenge faced by dance belt designers to come up with something that deals with these design parameters:

-Comfort – Anything as controlling and tight as a dance belt will never be confused with a pair of silk boxers, but it must be comfortable enough to be worn for several hours of classes, rehearsals, and performance.
+Comfort – Anything as controlling and tight as a dance belt will never be confused with a pair of silk boxers, but it must be comfortable enough to be worn for long hours of classes, rehearsals, and performance.

 Why a Thong?